zanuka/extendomatic/README.md

 - vue ^3.5.13

 ## Dev Dependencies

-- @vitejs/plugin-vue ^5.2.1
-- typescript ~5.6.2
-- vite ^6.0.1
-- vue-tsc ^2.1.10
+- **@types/chrome**: Provides TypeScript type definitions for the Chrome extension APIs, enabling better type checking and IntelliSense in your development environment.
+- **@vitejs/plugin-vue**: A Vite plugin that provides support for Vue 3 single-file components, allowing you to use Vue's template syntax and features.
+- **typescript**: A language for application-scale JavaScript, providing static type definitions to improve code quality and maintainability.
+- **vite**: A build tool that provides a fast development server and optimized build process for modern web projects.
+- **vue-tsc**: A TypeScript compiler for Vue single-file components, ensuring type safety and compatibility with TypeScript in your Vue project.

-## Great Success
+## UI Testing
 You should see this after pinning the new extension:

 ![Preview A](./src/assets/preview-a.png)

-## Most Excellent
+## Basic Functionality
-You can now set a custom background color:
+Through some basic DOM manipulation, you can now set a custom background color using a stock color picker input.

 ![Preview B](./src/assets/preview-b.png)

+starter created by [zanuka](https://github.com/zanuka) :: December 2024